AlmiriQ/Arusu/README.md

-# Arusu (этот проект нуждается в доработке)
+# Floating Arusu (not in development)
-An overlay in Android OS
+Overlay test in Android OS to display my waifu forever

+Project is abandoned :/